-27 This includes the DMO itself.
+22 This includes the DMO itself.

-- 171. Legitimate business interests of GEMMs and other third parties may be protected by a series of exemptions within the Act.
-Whilst the decision to disclose or not rests solely with the DMO, every effort will be made to consult with the source prior to a decision being taken, where third party information is involved. - 172.
-Further information on Freedom of Information may be obtained from the DMO's Dealing Desk or its Information Manager.
+DMO, every effort will be made to consult with the source prior to a decision being taken, where third party information is involved.

+171. Further information on Freedom of Information may be obtained from the DMO's Dealing Desk or its Information Manager.